Momenwael21/Share_Me/README.md

 4. **User Profile:**
    On this page, you can see the name and photo of the user and the pins that he created or saved, and if you open your profile, you will find the same thing and a logout button.

-## Tools
+## Technologies

-- HTML, Tailwind, React, Redux ToolKit and backend by sanity.io.
+- Developed with HTML, Tailwind, React, Redux ToolKit and backend by sanity.io.

 ## How to run the ShareMe project